navirobayo/flutter_custom_themes_vol1/README.md

 It is possible that you need to pass an specific color to a widget that you want to customize.

-Here is an example of coloring the AppBar with an specific color of the theme that you are using.
+Here is an example of coloring the AppBar with an specific color from the theme that you are using.

   ```dart